Python Speech-to-Text API: Transcribe Audio in 5 Lines of Code

 Speakers are labeled Speaker 0, Speaker 1, and so on in order of first appearance.

-For large files over 25 MB, uploading the raw bytes can be slow or hit request size limits.
+For large files, uploading the raw bytes can be slow.
 Instead, pass a publicly accessible URL using the extra_body parameter and SpeakEasy will fetch the file directly:

 transcript = client.audio.transcriptions.create(